-Chapter 1 OF REPROBATION
+OF REPROBATION

-Whitby's first chapter concerning the decree of Reprobation, with which he has thought fit to begin his discourse upon the Five Points-a method the Remonstrants formerly were very desirous of taking, though far from being just and accurate, since what 1:16, Hebrews 6:8, and 1 Corinthians 9:27, excepting is called reprobation is no other than non-election, or the last, referred to by this author, the word relates what is opposed to election; wherefore, that ought to be considered in the first place, which, if it cannot be supported, the other must drop in course.
+The following sections contain an answer to Dr. Whitby's first chapter concerning the decree of Reprobation, with which he has thought fit to begin his discourse upon the Five Points-a method the Remonstrants formerly were very desirous of taking, though far from being just and accurate, since what is called reprobation is no other than non-election, or what is opposed to election; wherefore, that ought to be considered in the first place, which, if it cannot be supported, the other must drop in course.